Team Rensi Motorsports: Car No. 25 history

-The No. 25 returned for one race in 2009, at ORP with Hamilton Jr. driving.
+The No. 25 returned for one race in 2009, at IRP with Hamilton Jr. driving.

 In 2010, the No. 25 raced at Richmond and Charlotte with Kelly Bires behind the wheel and Raybestos as the sponsor.

 For 2011, the No. 25 team, with driver Kelly Bires, qualified for the Daytona race, but lack of funding caused them to start and park, only completing a few laps.

 The last time they were seen at a racetrack was at Michigan which was going to be the Nationwide debut for Chad Finley.
 Unfortunately, Finley crashed the car in practice and the team did not have a backup, so they were forced to withdraw.